 If you want your electronic signature to capture the unique qualities of your original signature, you could search for an online signature maker.
 These apps are an ideal tool to help you customize and create signatures for all purposes, whether you want to sign your digital documents or simply send an email with a more personal touch.

 Signaturely is the latest and one of the best online signature maker apps.
 It can help you create the kind of electronic signature that captures your character, background, and experience.
 Unlike other signature makers, Signaturely is free and allows users to add graphic design elements that make their signature unique.

 There’s no need to worry about authentication since your Signaturely creation is just as valid as your wet signature.

-The process is easy—simply go to Signaturely’s website from your computer, tablet, or mobile device, and sign up for a free account.
-You can choose to write your signature with your mouse, finger, or stylus pen, or type your name and choose a font that suits you.
+The process is easy—go to Signaturely’s website from your computer, tablet, or mobile device and sign up for a free account.
+You can write your signature with your mouse, finger, or stylus pen, type your name, and choose a font that suits you.
 Once you’ve created a signature, you can download and use it to sign all your documents.

 Signaturely can also help companies manage their workflow by streamlining digital documentation and linking all relevant communication.
 Signaturely’s e-signatures are considered legal and acceptable across all industries, and their service is free, so you don’t need to worry about additional costs.

 Do you still have questions about signatures?
 Take a look at our FAQ section for more guidance!

 Yes, you can use your initials for your signature.
 They make your signature distinct and quicker to write.
 However, you should ensure that you have official documents, such as licenses and contracts, recording the use of your initials as your signature.

 Can My Signature Be a Smiley Face?